Distributionally Robust Optimization via Iterative Algorithms in Continuous Probability Spaces: JKO Scheme for Least Favorable Distribution

-Since $\mathcal{H}(\phi, \cdot)$ is $(\lambda - \rho)$-strongly concave a.g.g. in $\mathcal{P}_2$ by Lemma~\ref{lem:Haggcvx}, we can derive the exponential convergence of the modified proximal point method in Wasserstein space, as proposed in Algorithm~\ref{alg-dualppm}, to the optimal solution of the subproblem in Algorithm~\ref{alg-subgdmax}.
+Since $\mathcal{H}(\phi, \cdot)$ is $(\lambda - \rho)$-strongly concave a.g.g. in $\mathcal{P}_{2}$ by Lemma~\ref{lem:Haggcvx}, we can derive the exponential convergence of the inexact proximal point method along the generalized geodesics in Wasserstein space, as proposed in Algorithm~\ref{alg-dualppm}, to the optimal solution of the subproblem in Algorithm~\ref{alg-subgdmax}.